 There are several other jobs that I would love to say we did by ourselves, but we understand our limitations.
 Certain jobs are done better, cheaper, and safer by professionals.
 For us, the septic system was one of those jobs.

-Reasons to consider hiring a professional, they may have:
+Reasons to consider hiring a professional may include:

 - Access to and skilled operational knowledge of large equipment like backhoes and bulldozers.

 - Working knowledge of code requirements of septic systems in your area.

 - Likely a professional relationship with the code officials in your jurisdiction.